MicrosoftDocs/sysinternals/sysinternals/downloads/sysmon.md

 ### Event ID 21: WmiEvent (WmiEventConsumerToFilter activity detected)
 When a consumer binds to a filter, this event logs the consumer name and filter path.

+### Event ID 22: DnsQuery

+When a process queries DNS, the request and the result will be logged in this event, along with the requesting process information

 ### Event ID 255: Error